rpeyron/xmltreenav/README.md

 # Build instructions

-xmlTreeNav is now built by GitGub Actions continuuous integration.
+xmlTreeNav is now built by GitHub Actions continuuous integration.
 So you may also compile it on your own by forking this repository.

 ## Dependancies